shinnapinna/data_science_portfolio/README.md

 Repository of data science projects showcasing my ability to work with different data-types.
 All projects are presented in the form of Jupyter notebooks.

 #### Note:
 Data used in the projects is for demonstration purposes only as some of it is awaiting publication.
 As such it has been anonymised and is unavailable for download.

 ## Contents

-- ### Data Analysis and Visualisation:
+- ### Project 1:
     - [Working with Float (Electrophysiology) Data](Insert git link here)
     - [Working with String Data](Insert git link here)